CNZSilverPriest/space_war_pygame/README.md

 # Space War Pygame
 Pygame project, a game called space war.
 The game contains background music and different sound and visual effects.
-This 2D game is the best suits for people who has a range of 4+.
+This 2D game best suits for people who has aan age range of 4+.

 ## Rules Instructions
 1. Press any key to start the game.